imDarshanGK/Code-Chef/README.md

     1 23 456 789 101112

 # Number mirror - Negative integer
 Let us now solve some programming problems.
-Note that

 * In the IDE - the '#' - comments will give you hints about what you need to do
 * The Solution tab also has '#' - comments which give you helpful information